devmattyp/pennlps_hw_week3/readme.md

 * [General Info](#general-info)

 ## Project Description
 This project is simple password generator.
-Click the 'Generate Password' button and you will be prompted with several questions on the criteria of the password.
+Click the 'Generate Password'
+button and you will be prompted with several questions on the criteria of
-Once all questions are answered, a password will be printed in the box labled 'Your Secure Password.'
+the password.
+Once all questions are answered, a password will be printed
+in the box labeled 'Your Secure Password.'

 ## Technologies
 Project is created with: